 Many brokers prepare analyses for their clients of the interplay between traditional coverages and cyber policies, and these comparisons should be considered carefully to avoid multiple and overlapping coverages for the same risks.
 Examples of potential overlaps may include: physical destruction to computer equipment covered by property and cyber policies; disclosure of confidential personal information potentially covered by CGL, E&O, and cyber policies; and theft of computer resources or information under crime and cyber policies.
 The extent of any overlap among these or other coverages may only be identified by careful analysis.
-Indeed, insurers have sometimes argued that the availability of cyber policies in the marketplace should support a restrictive reading of traditional insurance products.

-CONFERENCE OF STATE LEGISLATURES (Dec.
-31, 2019), www.ncsl.org/research/telecommunications-and-information-technology/2019-security-breach-legislation.aspx.
+Indeed, insurers have sometimes argued that the availability of cyber policies in the marketplace should support a restrictive reading of traditional insurance products.187 laws, and in 2019, at least thirty-one states considered revisions to their existing security breach laws.
+2019 Security Breach Legislation, NAT'L CONFERENCE OF STATE LEGISLATURES (Dec.
+31, 2019), www.ncsl. org/research/telecommunications-and-information-technology/2019security-breach-legislation.aspx.
 See also Regulation (EU) 2016/679 of the European Parliament and the Council of 27 April 2016 on the Protection of Natural Persons with Regard to the Processing of Personal Data and on the Free Movement of Such Data (GDPR), and Repealing Directive 95/46/EC (General Data Protection Regulation), 2016 O.J.
 L 119/1 (GDPR became effective on May 25, 2018, and deals with processing the personally identifiable information of individuals residing in the European Union, regardless of where a company is located).
+See infra section 16:3.3.